 I do some amateur photography.
 I have some of my photos at https://www.flickr.com/photos/billforreal/.

-I enjoy evening or early morning walks alone or with my dog, Kylo.
-Walks give me exercise and get me away from the computer and chaos at the house and give me a chance to relax and think.
-I tend to like movies and TV shows that require some imagination and thinking.
-I don’t watch much TV, but like many, I do occasionally binge-watch a few shows.
-I grew up a typical hard rocker in the 70’s, but I like all kinds of music.
-Around here, with three boys still at home, we have classical, hip-hop, death metal, country, R&B and everything in-between.
+I enjoy an evening or early morning walk alone or with my dog, Kylo.
+Walks give me exercise and get me away from the computer and any chaos at the house.
+This gives me an opportunity to relax and think.
+I tend to like movies and TV shows that require imagination and thinking.
+My book reading consists almost exclusively of science books.
+I grew up a typical hard rocker in the ’70s, but I like all kinds of music.
+Much to the surprise of many of my students, I never cared for the Beatles and I don’t like the TV show Big Bang Theory.